 See our Study International pages.

 - Warwick is a Russell Group University, University of the Year for Teaching Quality and Runner up for University of the Year (Sunday Times' Good University Guide 2022).
 Warwick is ranked in the top 20 in Europe and 61st in the world by the QS World University Rankings 2022.

-In March 2018 we were named as one of the world’s top 20 most international universities by the THE (Times Higher Education).
-Recognised for our international outlook, research influence and global academic reputation, Warwick is ranked 19th in the world and 7th in the UK.
+- In 2021 Warwick was ranked 20th in the world’s top most international universities by the THE (Times Higher Education).
+Recognised for our international outlook, research influence and global academic reputation.
 An international approach to higher education has been at the centre of the University of Warwick since its inception.